Garmin Design System

 The Final Product

-Garmin’s Design System is now a robust system of 50+ global components organized and documented in detail, including functionality requirements, specs, variations and states, and accessibility documentation.
-The Design System is utilized by Product Designers, Information Architects, Developers, Creative Directors, Business Analysts, Content Authors, Business Stakeholders, and international web teams.
+Never fully complete, Garmin’s Design System is an ever-evolving, robust system of 50+ global components organized and documented in detail, including functionality requirements, specs, variations and states, and accessibility documentation.
+The Design System is utilized by countless teams across Garmin for brand and product cohesion and a seamless, effective user experience across products.

 Examples from the Design System